Melford Hall 'Escape to the Country' circular walk, Long Melford, Suffolk

 As you walk along the flat, you'll see a radio mast off to your right at the top of the hill.
 Continue along and go past the thin hedge line, heading up the hill to your right.

 At the signpost by the second hedge line, turn right and go up the hill, keeping the hedge line to your left.
-At the top, cross the busy A134 again and keep straight on along the concrete of Hare Drift road.
+At the top, cross the busy A134 again and keep straight on along the concrete track of Hare Drift.

 The poppy, symbolic of the First World War battlefields, flowers from June to August, reaching a height of between 8 to 32" (20 to 80cm) tall.
 Reduced use of pesticides mean we can now fully enjoy the beauty of could technically be termed a weed.